TeamGloomy/TeamGloomy.github.io/pages/mydoc/Consumer_Printers/troodon_v2/troodon_v2_connected_wifi_esp32.md

 ## Overview

-The Troodon V2 Printer comes with RRF already preinstalled to the installed board as well the WiFi module being flashed with the relevant firmware.
+The Troodon V2 Printer comes with RRF already preinstalled to the stock board as well the WiFi module being flashed with the relevant firmware.
 This page will guide you through connecting the Troodon V2 Printer to your WiFi by the method suggested in the getting started manual and by the standard method used by other RRF boards.

 {% include warning.html content="The WiFi modules used by RRF can only connect to 2.4GHz WiFi networks, so please make sure the WiFi network you are connecting to is 2.4GHz and NOT 5GHz" %}